maritz/nohm/index.md

 ###### Behaviour
 This can be any function you want.
-Its `this` keyword is the instance of the model and it receives the arguments newValue, name and oldValue.
+Its `this` keyword is the instance of the model and it receives the arguments new_value, name and old_value.
 The return value of the function will be the new value of the property.
 Note that the redis client will convert everything to strings before storing!